Plenty of folks want to have joint investment accounts.

 Fortunately, there are plenty of brokerages offering joint accounts.

 There are so many, in fact, you’ll have your pick of the type of platforms and investing you want to do.

-Here’s our list of what we believe to be the best brokerages offering joint accounts:
+Here’s a list of some of the best brokerages offering joint accounts.